jitheshdb/PoetryGHEDependencySample/README.md

 # Poetry GHE Dependency Sample
 We are using self hosted Github Enterprise Server.
-So, the we have a customized url for github enterprise, which is https://github-partner.azc.ext.com.
+So, we have a customized url for github enterprise, which is https://github-partner.azc.ext.com.
 In this sample, you can see that, I have a git repo dependency in pyproject.toml file.
 This repository is in our github enterprise server instance.
 Along with that, I have a python dependency Jinja2